Wednesday, February 11, 2009

 When you have finished tracing the desired image, you can place a piece of white paper behind the clear acetate and you will now have a contour drawing which you can lay on your copier and make 1 black and white paper copy to take to a printer like Kinko's and ask for an enlargement.
 A good class project size is 205% enlarged which prints an 18" x 24" drawing derived off your original 8 1/2 x 11.
 Most print shops can enlarge an 8 1/2" x 11" up to 400% resulting in a drawing about 34" x 44'.
 If you'd like, ask to use their proportional scale wheel to calculate something more exact.
 They should be able to help you with that.

 The resulting paper drawing will be an exact reproduction of your tracing and will be laid underneath your fabric when we are ready to paint.
 No marking on the fabric is necessary.
-The cost is pretty nominal (appx. $3 for a 205% enlargement), and it will put you 3 to 4 hours ahead when class starts making your retreat experience even more productive.
+The cost is pretty nominal (appx. $3 for a 205% enlargement).
 You'll be truly glad you spent this time in preparation.

 NOTE about portraits....
 If one started with an 8 x 10 photo with the face taking up the majority of the frame, you may try enlarging by a smaller percentage... eg 130% to 150% as portraits larger than life ( particularly on children) are less realistic.